Tallis Sheet Music and Biography

-Tallis held brief positions at the Dover Priory, St Mary at Hill, London, Waltham Abbey and Canterbury Cathedral.
+Tallis held brief positions at the Dover Priory, St Mary at Hill, Waltham Abbey, and Canterbury Cathedral.
 He was also a teacher and one of his students was William Byrd who became a good friend and later a business partner.

 Tallis had links with the Royal Family.
 Mary I gave him the lease on a manor in Kent, thus providing him with an annual income.
 He was also present at her funeral and the coronation of Elizabeth I a month later.

 In 1575 Elizabeth I acknowledged the Tallis and Byrd’s partnership permitting them a joint monopoly on the printing of all music.
 Byrd was just twenty-one at the time – much younger than Tallis.
 Their first work was a dedication to the Queen which was a collection of Cantiones sacrae.

 In his joint petition to Elizabeth I in 1577 Tallis is quoted as saying that he “served your Majestie and your Royall ancestors these fortie years,”.
 This leads us to believe that he had an association with the court prior to his appointment as a gentleman at the Chapel Royal.
 He was likely, serving under Henry VIII, Edward VI, Mary I and Elizabeth I. Tallis was versatile in his compositions to meet the needs and avoid the religious controversies associated with the various monarchs.

 Little is known of his personal life and his parents, although, in 1552 he married the widow of a gentleman at the Chapel Royal.
 However, there is no record of any children from the marriage.